Philippe de Gaulle: Free French naval officer

 A student at the École Navale at the time of the invasion of France in 1940, he did not hear his father's appeal of 18 June but escaped to the United Kingdom, declared his allegiance to Free France and joined the Free French Naval Forces.

 During the Second World War he fought in the Channel campaign and in the Battle of the Atlantic.
 Promoted to sub-lieutenant in 1943, de Gaulle participated in the Battle of France (1944–1945) as a platoon commander of the Régiment Blindé de Fusiliers-Marins, an armoured regiment of marines of the 2nd Armoured Division.
-On 25 August 1944, he participated in the liberation of Paris and was sent from the Montparnasse Station to carry the order to obtain the surrender of the Germans entrenched at the Palais Bourbon in the premises of the National Assembly.
+On 25 August 1944, he participated in the liberation of Paris and was sent from the Gare Montparnasse to carry the order to obtain the surrender of the Germans entrenched at the Palais Bourbon in the premises of the National Assembly.
 Risking being shot if things went wrong, he negotiated alone and unarmed among them.
 He fought in the Vosges during the winter of 1944–1945.